api-platform/create-client/README.md

 ## Features

-* Generate high-quality TypeScript or ES6 components:
+- Generate high-quality TypeScript or ES6 components:
-  * List view
+  - List view
-  * Creation form
+  - Creation form
-  * Editing form
+  - Editing form
-  * Deletion button
+  - Deletion button
-* Use the Hydra or OpenAPI documentation to generate the code
+- Use the Hydra or OpenAPI documentation to generate the code
-* Generate the suitable input type (`number`, `date`...) according to the type of the API property
+- Generate the suitable input type (`number`, `date`...) according to the type of the API property
-* Display of the server-side validation errors under the related input (if using API Platform Core)
+- Display of the server-side validation errors under the related input (if using API Platform Core)
-* Client-side validation (`required` attributes)
+- Client-side validation (`required` attributes)
-* The generated HTML is compatible with [Bootstrap](https://getbootstrap.com/) and includes mandatory classes
-* The generated HTML code is accessible to people with disabilities ([ARIA](https://www.w3.org/WAI/intro/aria) support)
+- The generated HTML code is accessible to people with disabilities ([ARIA](https://www.w3.org/WAI/intro/aria) support)
-* Bring your own templates
+- Bring your own templates

 ## Usage